Franciscan Health Olympia Fields Radiology Department FAQs

 “Radiology Nurse” = for the IR nurses (current IR nurses also reachable on vocera by name: Ed Sidler & Jamie Udal).

-Questions regarding status/time of procedures, anticoagulation before/after, midlines,etc.
+Please direct questions regarding status/time of procedures, anticoagulation before/after, midlines, etc to Radiology Nurse.